arpitbbhayani/articles/blogs/better-programmer.md

  - build one complex system every 4 months

 # Build something inspired by the real world
-After we spend some time writing programs and solving problems, things become monotonus and does not seem to challenge us anymore, so to spice things up a bit we should model something from the real world, like
+After we spend some time writing programs and solving problems, things become monotonous and do not seem to challenge us anymore, so to spice things up a bit we should model something from the real world, like

   - [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion)
   - [double pendulum](https://en.wikipedia.org/wiki/Double_pendulum)